About

 After completing my doctorate, I joined the University of Arizona as a Postdoctoral Research Associate, where I led NSF-funded research on land, water, and rural-urban food systems, primarily in Kenya, Zambia, and South Africa.
 That work introduced me to a set of collaborators, questions, and communities that have continued to inform my research.
 This training also marked a greater shift from single-site, dissertation-style inquiry toward the kind of multi-country, multi-partner research that characterizes most of my work today.

-In the subsequent years, I moved from postdoctoral researcher to Research Scientist to Assistant Research Professor, taking on progressively larger and more complex initiatives.
+In the subsequent years, I moved from Postdoctoral Researcher to Research Scientist to Assistant Research Professor, taking on progressively larger and more complex initiatives.
 I served as Program Manager for a $5M humanitarian assistance technical support initiative, Co-Principal Investigator on a $1M USAID-funded project evaluating humanitarian preparedness and land-based interventions, co-founder of a $2M USAID-funded pilot of the Climate Adaptation Research Program to support early-career researchers across the PERIPERI-U network of African universities, and ultimately as Principal Investigator of the $10M+ matured Climate Adaptation Research Program spanning Africa, Latin America and the Caribbean, and the Pacific Islands.

 The Climate Adaptation Research Program, or CARP, was the most ambitious and collaborative research endeavor I have ever been part of building.
 Over the two-year pilot, it supported more than 125 early-career scholars from across the Global South to conduct applied disaster risk reduction and climate adaptation research that would strengthen decision-making and climate adaptation action in their own communities.
 The expanded CARP established partnerships with the Consejo Superior Universitario Centroamericano in the Latin America and Caribbean region and the Auckland University of Technology in the Pacific Islands region.
 An additional 75 research projects were selected in the African and Latin American regions to support locally impactful and regionally relevant research.
-Overall, the CARP ran competitive, multi-region funding calls, delivered six in-person, multi-day workshops across three continents, and established a 15-session global webinar series focused on research skills and evidence-to-decision pathways.
+The CARP ran competitive, multi-region funding calls, delivered six in-person, multi-day workshops across three continents, and established a 15-session global webinar series focused on research skills and evidence-to-decision pathways.
 CARP was designed to be a long-term, transcontinental platform, but it concluded early in 2025 following federal funding terminations tied to changes in U.S. government priorities.
 Alongside the hundreds of individuals that directly shaped this program, this is a loss I feel acutely, and a reminder of how fragile even well-built programs can be when their funding depends on political will.

 How I Work

+Across these experiences, a few commitments have remained constant.
 I believe rigorous science and community knowledge and engagement are both necessary, and the most important work happens at their intersection.
 I have spent my career trying to build research programs and partnerships that take both seriously.

 I believe the translation problem of getting evidence into the hands of people who can act on it is as important as the research itself.
-Publishing in academic journals is important, because it is a verified way of advancing the body of knowledge on a topic.
+Publishing in academic journals is important, because it is a verified and recognized way of advancing the body of knowledge on a topic.
 However, producing policy notes for municipal leaders in Zambia, facilitating workshops for practitioners in Kenya, and building the learning and knowledge exchange platforms that reach people who will never read a peer-reviewed article are equally important.

 Where I Am Now